ednisley/TC4Server/README.md

 	http://code.google.com/p/tc4-shield/

 is required.
 Later versions of the TC4 Shield may also work.
-This sketch has been written for and tested on the Arduino Duemilanove (AVR ATmega 328p) and Arduino Leonardo (AVR ATmega 32u4), but should work with any Arduino or Arduino clone compatible with the TC4 Shield and around 28K of program space for USB HID support and only 20K without.
+This sketch has been written for and tested on the Arduino Duemilanove (ATmega 328p) and Arduino Leonardo (ATmega 32u4), but should work with any Arduino or Arduino clone compatible with the TC4 Shield and around 28K of program space for USB HID support and only 20K without.

-The command / response protocol is spoken over the Arduino's Serial interface which is, in the case of Duemilanove and Leonardo's, their USB interface.
+The command / response protocol is spoken over the Arduino's Serial interface which is, in the case of the Duemilanove and Leonardo, their USB interface.

-The TC4Server allows up to four thermocouples and four thermistors to be queried for their current temperature in degrees Celcius via a "GET" command.
+The TC4Server allows up to four thermocouples and four thermistors to be queried for their current temperature in degrees Celcius via a GET command.
-The recognized sensor "ports" are
+The recognized sensor ports are

 |  Port  |  Device
 | -----: | :-----